War crimes in the Russo-Ukrainian war (2022–present): Torture and castration of Ukrainian prisoners

 In June 2023 The Times reported on two former Ukrainian soldiers who had been tortured by Russians while in captivity and castrated with a knife, before being freed in a prisoner of war swap.
 A psychologist who was treating the men reported that she had heard of many other similar cases from her colleagues.

+In February 2026, journalists at Radio Free Europe/Radio Liberty published an investigation which included private correspondence of the Russian general Roman Demurchiev, which included him boasting to close contacts and other members of the military about executing, torturing, and desecrating bodies of Ukrainian soldiers, including POWs.
+According to Meduza, the archive also revealed the complicity of Demurchiev's superiors.

 Illegal trials of Ukrainian prisoners

 Russia has prosecuted multiple Ukrainian prisoners for being members of the Azov Brigade, which it considers a terrorist organisation.
 Human Rights Watch noted that as the defendants' alleged actions were not illegal in the time and place they were committed, such prosecutions violated the Third Geneva Convention on the Treatment of Prisoners of War, as they appeared to be retaliation against the prisoners for their participation in the defence of Ukraine.